MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-apps-apis.md

 ## Get real-time Teams meeting events API

 > [!NOTE]
-> Real-time Teams meeting events are only supported for scheduled meetings.
+> Real-time Teams meeting events are supported for scheduled and channel meetings.

 The user can receive real-time meeting events.
 As soon as any app is associated with a meeting, the actual meeting start and end time are shared with the bot.
 The actual start and end time of a meeting are different from scheduled start and end time.
 The Meeting Details API provides the scheduled start and end time.
 The event provides the actual start and end time.